Skip to main content

 Rule 3301-32-07 | Snack and meal requirements.

-(B) The school child program shall develop policies and procedures for providing meals to children who are in attendance at the school child program through the hours of eleven a.m. and one-thirty p.m., inclusively.
+(B) The school child program will develop policies and procedures for providing meals to children who are in attendance at the school child program through the hours of eleven a.m. and one-thirty p.m., inclusively.

 (a) The menus are to include all meals and snacks being served by the center with any substitutions noted at the time of the change.

-(4) Provide for a child's special dietary needs as prescribed by the child's source of medical care or require the parent to provide the prescribed diet items that are not part of the program's menu plan.
+(4) Provide for a child's special dietary needs as prescribed by the child's source of medical care or obligate the parent to provide the prescribed diet items that are not part of the program's menu plan.

 (5) Keep in the child's record a list of the allergies suffered by the child in attendance of the program.
-All program personnel, including those in food service, shall be informed of these allergies.
+All program personnel, including those in food service, will be informed of these allergies.

 (6) Provide safe drinking water throughout hours of program operation through a drinking fountain or single service cups.
 If drinking fountains are used, there is to be sufficient water pressure so that the child's mouth does not come in contact with the water dispensing mechanism.